dominikj111/Weaver-Desktop/README.md

 A lightweight desktop environment for kiosks, cyberdecks, and resource-constrained systems.

-*Note: SystemWeaver will evolve into "Flow" (the desktop environment) as system management responsibilities migrate to dedicated Workmesh daemon services.*
+*Note: SystemWeaver will evolve into "Flow" or "Weaver" (the desktop environment) as system management responsibilities migrate to dedicated Workmesh daemon services.*

 ## Purpose